gjassoah/fd-conferences/content/events/2023-07-03-Nordic_congress_quivers_Aalborg.md

 +++
-title = "29th Nordic Congress of Mathematicians: Special Session on The ubiquity of Quivers and Their Representations" date = 2023-07-03 enddate = 2023-07-07 dates = "July 3 - 7, 2023"
+title = "29th Nordic Congress of Mathematicians: Special Session on The Ubiquity of Quivers and Their Representations" date = 2023-07-03 enddate = 2023-07-07 dates = "July 3 - 7, 2023"